create3000/x_ite/docs/_posts/components/Geospatial/GeoLocation.md

 ## Overview

-GeoLocation positions a regular X3D model onto earth's surface.
+GeoLocation positions a regular X3D model onto the earth's surface.
 GeoLocation can contain children and GeoOrigin nodes.

 The GeoLocation node belongs to the [Geospatial](/x_ite/components/overview/#geospatial) component and requires at least support level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.